OgistDipen/Facc/README.md

    php artisan migrate:fresh <br /><br />

-   Now go to the localhost:8000 and app will be app and running. <br />
+   Now go to the localhost:8000 and backend will be up and running. <br />
+   Frontend will be up and running on localhost:3000 <br />

     <br />
     <hr />

 For any questions, please contact me on: ogistdipen@outlook.com <br />

 Ogist Dipen